belle2/basf2/online_book/basf2/introduction.rst

         source /cvmfs/belle.cern.ch/tools/b2setup

-Some people like to put an alias to the setup script in their .bashrc file.
+Some people like to put an alias to the setup script in their .profile (or .bashrc, .zshrc, ...) file.
 You are welcome to do this if you like.

 So now you have a Belle II environment.